SmartTokenLabs/TokenScript/README.md

 # TokenScript

-TokenScript builds the front end logic of a token dapp with the smart contract on the backend.

-A TokenScript file contains a token's business logic, token UI rendering and program interface, signed by the token's modeller.
+TokenScript makes SmartTokens.
+These are like traditional ERC20 or ERC721 tokens but with extendable structure and signed Javacript to go with it to realise rich functions that previously dapps struggle to implement; and be traded with flexible, customized trading rules.

+A TokenScript file is made of a) Javascripts to make Token work in the user's wallet or across multiple apps and b) a set of XML data to extract status and value of the token.

+In short, it's like a front-end of tokens.

 ## Don't we already have a front-end for tokens?

-In Ethereum, most tokens have a web application which serves all the content relevant to the token.
-Let's call it _the "Dapp" of the token_.
+Yes, it's called Dapp websites.
+But it's not portable and secure.

-If everything the user wanted to do with that token is done on that website, then yes there is already a front-end for that token.
-But that token isn't very useful as a blockchain token, since it can't be used on other Dapps.
+If everything the user wanted to do with that token is done on a dapp website, that token isn't very useful on other Dapps.
+People used to cut out token functiions, shoe-horn it to ERC20 or ERC721 to make it portable.

 TokenScript of a token is like making _the dapp of the token_ portable and usable across multiple dapps.
-In this framework, a dapp can provide services and context related to the token (e.g. you have one sword in the WoW dapp and an assault rifle in call of duty).

-This distinction and separation is important for tokenisation - a concept addressed in [the design paper](https://github.com/AlphaWallet/TokenScript/releases).
+It further secures it with a code signing model and a sandbox model.

+The desige paper [the design paper](https://github.com/AlphaWallet/TokenScript/releases) outlined why TokenScript has to be portable for Tokenisation.
 The authors of the design paper holds that there is no tangbile benifit of using blockchain without tokenisation.

 ## How is a Tokenscript created and used?